MultiSafepay/docs/content/payment-methods/billing-suite/in3/how-does-in3-work.md

 Some rules may apply to certain payment methods.
 For in3, the following rules apply:

-* The initial payment is required for an order to be place
+* The initial payment is required for an order to be placed

 * Refunds are processed by in3

 * Payments can only be completed in Euros (EUR)

-* in3 is only available in the Netherlands.
+* Currently, in3 is only available in the Netherlands.
 A check will be conducted on the country, billing/shipping address entered by the consumer

-* Default amount for an in3 payment is 100 EUR and maximum 3000 EUR
+* The default amount for an in3 payment is 100 EUR and maximum 3000 EUR

-* Supports different billing and shipping addresses
+* Different billing and shipping addresses may be entered by the consumer.